nikolaydubina/go-recipes/README.md

 ### ➡ Run Go function in shell

 This is short and convenient for Go one-liners.
-This tool will print to stdout the return of a function call.
+This tool will print to stdout the return of a function call. — Nate Finch (https://github.com/natefinch)

 ```